torvalds/linux/Documentation/networking/device_drivers/ethernet/chelsio/cxgb.rst

  These issues have been identified during testing.
 The following information is provided as a workaround to the problem.
-In some cases, this problem is inherent to Linux or to a particular Linux Distribution and/or hardware platform.
+In some cases, this problem is inherent to GNU/Linux or to a particular GNU/Linux Distribution and/or hardware platform.

   1. Large number of TCP retransmits on a multiprocessor (SMP) system.